SlimeKnights/slimeknights.github.io/docs/json/recipes/modifier-repair.md

 ---
 layout: page
 title: Modifier Repair Recipes
+description: Modifier repair recipes are used to define additional methods to repair a Tinkers' Construct tool that contains a specific modifier.
 ---
-Modifier repair recipes are used to define additional methods to repair a tool with a modifier.
+{{page.description}}

 {% include toc.html %}